awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 This chapter describes how to create and configure Amazon Elasticsearch Service \(Amazon ES\) domains\.
 An Amazon ES domain is synonymous with an Elasticsearch cluster\.
 Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify\.

 Unlike the brief instructions in the [Getting Started](es-gsg.md) tutorial, this chapter describes all options and provides relevant reference information\.
-You can complete each procedure by using instructions for the Amazon ES console, the AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.
+You can complete each procedure by using instructions for the Amazon ES console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDKs\.

 **Topics**
 + [Creating Amazon ES Domains](#es-createdomains)